Azure/azure-workload-identity/docs/book/src/quick-start.md

 <!-- toc -->

 In this tutorial, we will cover the basics of how to use the AAD Pod Identity webhook to acquire a token to access a secret in an [Azure Key Vault][1].
+If you are using an AKS cluster with OIDC enabled, you may skip step 0 to step 4.

 ## Prerequisites